martin-fink/WASI/phases/old/snapshot_0/docs.md

 - <a href="#iovec.buf_len" name="iovec.buf_len"></a> `buf_len`: [`size`](#size)
 The length of the buffer to be filled.

-Offset: 4
+Offset: 8

 ## <a href="#ciovec" name="ciovec"></a> `ciovec`: `Record`
 A region of memory for scatter/gather writes.

-Size: 8
+Size: 16

-Alignment: 4
+Alignment: 8

 ### Record members
 - <a href="#ciovec.buf" name="ciovec.buf"></a> `buf`: `ConstPointer<u8>`